weesBees/EnergySathi/README.txt

 General Intro
-Today we are with out G20 EnergySathi :Empowering energy efficiency.
+Today we are with our project G20 EnergySathi.
+It is a new way of empowering energy effiency by collecting, analyzing.
 This project aims to minimise the energy consumptions of a building to conserve our resources and promote sustainable development.
 Approach to problem
 Model showcasing --> Power (I, V), Photoresister, Motion, CO2, Humidity, Temperaeture By measuring all these parameters, we can improve automation of HCAV systems and empower energy efficiency to minimise energy consumption.